nleiva/xrgrpc/README.md

 # gRPC library for Cisco IOS XR

 Minimalistic library to interact with IOS XR devices using the gRPC framework.
-Look at the [IOS XR proto file](proto/ems_grpc.proto) for message and service definitions.
+Look at the [IOS XR proto file](proto/ems_grpc.proto) for the description of the service interface and the structure of the payload messages. gRPC uses protocol buffers as the Interface Definition Language (IDL).

 ## Usage

-A CLI example is provided to use the library.
-This is not definitive, it will change as we go.
+CLI examples to use the library are provided in the [examples](examples/) folder.
+The CLI specified is not definitive and will most likely change as we go.

 ### Get Config

-Retrieves the config from the target device defined in [config.json](examples/input/config.json) for the YANG paths specified in [yangpaths.json](examples/input/yangpaths.json)
+Retrieves the config from the target device described in [config.json](examples/input/config.json) for the YANG paths specified in [yangpaths.json](examples/input/yangpaths.json)

 ```bash
 examples/getconfig$ ./getconfig